 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business' capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-MACOM's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 58% in Q3, down 2.7 percentage points year on year.
+MACOM's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 55.6% in Q1, down 5.7 percentage points year on year.

-MACOM reported an operating margin of 24.9% in Q3, down 6.5 percentage points year on year.
+MACOM reported an operating margin of 24.5% in Q1, down 8.1 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Wall Street expects earnings per share to decline 12.6% over the next 12 months, although estimates will likely change after earnings.
+Analysts covering MACOM expect earnings per share to grow 22.9% over the next 12 months, although estimates will likely change after earnings.

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-MACOM's free cash flow came in at $42.5 million in Q3, up 26% year on year.
+MACOM's free cash flow came in at $28.45 million in Q1, roughly the same as last year.

-As you can see above, MACOM produced $150 million in free cash flow over the last 12 months, an impressive 22.4% of revenue.
-This is a strong result; MACOM's free cash flow conversion was higher than most semiconductor companies, and if it can maintain this level of cash generation, it can invest in plenty of new and existing products to ride out cyclical downturns more easily.
+As you can see above, MACOM produced $142 million in free cash flow over the last 12 months, an eye-popping 23% of revenue.
+This is a great result; MACOM's free cash flow conversion places it among the best semiconductor companies and, if sustainable, puts the company in an advantageous position to invest in new products while remaining resilient during industry downturns.